than-dev/be-javascript-master/hoisting/en-us/README.md

 **Variables:**

-In this example, we use a _const_, executing it, we repair that hoisting is not applyied!
+In this example, we use a _const_, referring to it, we repair that hoisting is not applyied!

 ```
 console.log(assignedToConst) // output: cannot access before initialization